Alfred Nobel's family descended from Olof Rudbeck, the most famous scientist in Sweden in the 17th century. Alfred was fluent in several languages.

 Alfred Nobel patented the nitroglycerine-based explosive dynamite in 1867.
 In the following year, he received an honorary award from the Royal Swedish Academy of Sciences for "important inventions for the practical use of mankind".
 He was extremely proud of that prize.
 The experience was certainly an important source of inspiration for the science prizes he was later to establish in his own name.

 By this time Alfred Nobel was already establishing himself as a successful industrialist and businessman, first in Europe and then in the USA.
-Despite several reverses - the most tragic was the disastrous explosion at Nobel's explosives factory in Stockholm in 1864 which cost his younger brother Emil his life - he gradually became one of the wealthiest men of his day.
+Despite several setbacks - the most tragic was the disastrous explosion at Nobel's explosives factory in Stockholm in 1864 which cost his younger brother Emil his life - he gradually became one of the wealthiest men of his day.

 As an inventor and man of business, Alfred Nobel was both determined and confident.
 On the personal level however, he was modest, almost shy.
-He has been described as a lonely and restless brooder who was often ill, and who never wanted or had the opportunity to found a family of his own.
+He has been described as a lonely and restless brooder who was often ill, who never wanted or had the opportunity to found a family of his own.
 He could be tough and cynical in his business dealings, and was in his own words at the same time both a misanthrope and a "superidealist".
 He loved literature, had written poems and a play in his earlier years, and built up a large book collection.
 Here lay the seeds of his decision to set up a literature prize to be awarded to the author of the best work "of an idealistic tendency".

 But his idealism also had a political aspect: Alfred Nobel supported those who spoke up against militarism and war, and wanted to make a contribution to work for disarmament and the peaceful solution of international conflicts.
-In this respect, the Austrian author and peace activist Bertha von Suttner exercised great influence on him.
+In this respect, the Austrian author and peace activist Bertha von Suttner exercised considerable influence on him.
 They were close friends and corresponded for many years.
 There is reason to believe that the establishment of the Nobel Peace Prize was principally inspired by her.

 It took Alfred Nobel several years to complete the drawing up of his will.
 The final version, dated 27 November 1895, laid down that the bulk of his immense fortune should be reserved for a fund for the financing of annual honorary awards to be made in the fields of physics, chemistry, medicine or physiology, literature and peace.